emaloney/MBDataEnvironment/README.md

 #### Object Expressions

-If, say, you have an `NSArray` or an `NSDictionary` in the variable space (as is the case with the "`catGenders`" variable), you can retrieve the underlying object by evaluating an expression referencing it *as an object expression*:
+If, say, you have an `NSArray` or an `NSDictionary` in the variable space (as is the case with the `catGenders` variable), you can retrieve the underlying object by evaluating an expression referencing it *as an object expression*:

 ```objc
 NSDictionary* genders = [MBExpression asObject:@"$catGenders"];
 ```

-The `genders` variable now contains the `NSDictionary` instance that was previously bound to the Mockingbird variable name "`catGenders`" via keyed subscripting using the `MBVariableSpace` instance.
+The `genders` variable now contains the `NSDictionary` instance that was previously bound to the Mockingbird variable name `catGenders`.

 > **Note:** Because the `asObject:` method returns the generic object type `id`, it is the responsibility of the caller to know the type of object returned, or to do proper type checking before use.